 The third project of WLT gave supporters an opportunity to become a 'founder owner' of the tropical paradise Island of Danjugan, saving it from housing development.
 In 2000 the loan had been repaid and fundraising completed.
 More about this project »

 Programme for Belize

 WLT's first project, presented the challenge of linking development to improve peoples standard of living and conservation.
 The project was a great success and by 1996 more than 250,000 acres (101,175 hectares) had been saved.
 In total the programme now owns 252,000 acres (more than 100,000 hectares).
 More about this project »

 Rainforest Action Costa Rica

 The second project of the WLT focused on the rainforests of Costa Rica.
 The Trust helped purchase an area of 5,000 acres (2,023 hectares), which is now incorporated into Corcovado National Park.

-Although land purchase for these projects has been successfully completed, they still need support for ongoing management to ensure the above habitats remain permanently protected. to support these project, please make a donation to the WLT Action Fund and specify in the comments box, the project you would like to allocate your donation to.
+Although land purchase for these projects has been successfully completed, they still need support for ongoing management to ensure the reserves created remain permanently protected. to support these project, please make a donation to the WLT Action Fund and specify in the comments box the project you would like to donate to.